|Year at a Glance

 The Herricks Spanish department takes a thematic approach to Spanish IV and V. The department selects two semester-long thematic units for each course.
 The teachers then choose the topics within these units based on their interests, their students' interests, and the availability of materials.

-When designing her lessons, Ms. Langer de Ramirez refers to the National Standards for Foreign Language Learning.
+When designing her lessons, Ms. Langer de Ramirez refers to the Standards.
 During the first semester, Ms. Langer de Ramirez's class studied a unit on the politics of Latin America.
 To prepare, Ms. Langer de Ramirez watched Spanish-language news broadcasts and read Spanish-language newspapers to keep up-to-date on current events and to be able to provide a historical context for her students' lessons.
 For the second-semester unit on film and art of the Spanish-speaking world, Ms. Langer de Ramirez drew on works that have inspired her.

 Key Teaching Strategies